 - After Skyshale033 mentions a nightmare she had about the show consisting of the entire cast screaming for the full 30 minutes of the episode's run time, kevin_hart responds with this...

-- "...you would tune the tv to static and juts watch dead air for 30 minutes."
+- "...you would tune the tv to static and juts watch dead air for 30 minutes. you had a big imagination with your little pirate show."
 As it was written.